Last updated: 26/5/2020

 Both of you may experience feelings of guilt and sadness as well as feelings of loss associated with a lack of intimacy or closeness and affection.
 You may also feel hesitant and even tentative and may be reluctant to approach their partner for fear of causing pain but (as they say) there is a simple solution in this madness, it’s communication, so talk it out.

 For men, research suggests that they need to be strong, try to remain calm and in control.
 Men always try to hide their emotions.
-It is unhealthy, these experiences can reinforce ideas about masculinity.
+I tried it too.
+It’s in our nature, our genes, our psyche.

 But despite all the difficulties, endometriosis can make relationships stronger (as it did in our case), as partners may need to communicate and work together to address the impact it can have.
 These experiences can help them both to better understand one another, get closer.
 Providing care and support can help you both appreciate one another more.